 Two other amazing home-based North Shore houses to check out at Halloween are the following:

 - Belmont Haunted House – at 1006 Belmont Avenue.
 In previous years it was impressive and open daily between 2:00 and 9:00 pm by donation benefiting Ronald McDonald House during the last week in October.
-In 2018 however it will have just a very modest display, so still worth checking out, but nothing like it has been in previous years.

 For a list of other scary places in Metro Vancouver, check out Lower Mainland Haunted Houses.